 I’ve had the opportunity to sample 2 types of Za’atar so far.
 One is from a spice kit that my sister gave me, Chef’s Daughter World Traveler Gift Collection Travel Spice Kit – 12 Artisan Spice Blends.
 This one contained Lebanese Za’atar, and this particular mix included sumac.
 Sumac is commonly used in Middle Eastern cooking, and has a tart and citrusy flavor.

-The second type I tried, was one I purchased from my local grocery store, by McCormick.
+I purchased another spice blend from my local grocery store, by McCormick.
 This organic seasoning contained thyme and oregano, sesame seed, and lemon peel, and salt…no sumac.

 Other Za’atar Options